Last updated: January 1, 2016

 It may appear as often as the chronicler and the group deem useful, with quarterly being the minimal acceptable frequency.

-3. Courtesy Copies: Complimentary copies of all local newsletters must be sent in electronic or paper format to the Kingdom Chronicler:
+3. Courtesy Copies: Complimentary copies of all local newsletters must be sent in electronic format to the Kingdom Chronicler:

 For electronic newsletters, please also include email@example.com in the distribution.